BarnabasLim/BattleShip/Battleship Game/readme.txt

-This project is done by Barnabus Lim, Lim Shu Fang and Loong Pin Sheng in fulfilment of CZ1003 Mini-Project Sem 2 AY18/19.
+This project is done by Barnabas Lim, Lim Shu Fang and Loong Pin Sheng in fulfilment of CZ1003 Mini-Project Sem 2 AY18/19.

 Run MainMenuUI.py to run the main program.